Jelutong, Penang: History

+Geography

+Demographics

+As of 2020, Jelutong was home to a population of 63,507.
+With a population density of 14433 /km2, the suburb was the most densely populated area in the city of George Town.
+Ethnic Chinese constituted 70% of Jelutong's population, followed by Malays at 18% and Indians at 8%.

 Transportation

-Jelutong's proximity to George Town, immediately north of the Pinang River that separates both locations, makes the suburb easily accessible from the city centre by road.
-Five bridges now traverse the Pinang River, linking the Jelutong suburb with the city centre.

 Historically, Jelutong Road serves as the main thoroughfare within the suburb, allowing motorists from the city centre to head south towards Bayan Lepas.
-In recent years, the completion of the Tun Dr Lim Chong Eu Expressway has considerably reduced the daily traffic congestion along Jelutong Road, as motorists now use the coastal expressway to commute between George Town and Bayan Lepas, bypassing Jelutong Road entirely.
+In recent years, the completion of the Tun Dr Lim Chong Eu Expressway has considerably reduced the daily traffic congestion along Jelutong Road, as motorists now use the coastal expressway to commute between the city centre and Bayan Lepas, bypassing Jelutong Road entirely.